Cisco VXLAN With NDFC Demo!

 In this article, we have explained Virtual LANs, their types, configuration methods, applications, advantages, and disadvantages.
 To further understand the concepts of VLAN, you can check out our professional network training courses.

-A VLAN (Virtual Local Area Network) in computer networks is a logical grouping of devices within a physical network, enabling them to communicate as if on separate networks, regardless of their physical location.
+VLAN stands for Virtual Local Area Network.
+It is a logical grouping of devices within a physical network, enabling them to communicate as if on separate networks, regardless of their physical location.

 This is achieved by assigning VLAN IDs to devices and managing traffic through VLAN-aware switches.
 VLANs enhance network performance by reducing broadcast domains, improve security by isolating sensitive data, and simplify management by allowing network segmentation without physical reconfiguration.